pablothedolphin/Scriptable-Framework/README.md

 ## NOTICE

 > The master branch contains our most stable and release with accurate documentation.
-> The arup-afe-dev branch contains the latest features and work-flows awaiting technical review.
+> Documentation can be found [here](https://pablothedolphin.github.io/Scriptable-Framework/).

 ---

 ## Roadmap

 > Roadmap is subject to change.
-Last reviewed 13th of August 2019.
+Last reviewed 14th of August 2019.

 | Version | Defining Feature                  						  				|
 | ------- | ----------------------------------------------------------------------- |